frankbhome/confluence-markdown/docs/CI-CD-AUTOMATION.md

 # CI/CD Automation Guide

-This document explains how to use the automated CI/CD features implemented in CMD-23.
+This document explains how to use the automated CI/CD features.

 ## Overview